-Each placard on a transport vehicle, bulk packaging, freight container or aircraft unit load device must be:
+Pursuant to the HMR, each placard on a transport vehicle, bulk packaging, freight container or aircraft unit load device must be:

 - Located clear of appurtenances and devices: ladders, pipes, doors, and tarpaulins.
 Note that the locations of these appurtenances and devices, such as a tarp, may change after the placard holders have been affixed, thus putting you into non-compliance.

 - So far as practicable, located so that dirt and water from the wheels are not directed to it.

 - Located away from any marking (such as advertising) that could substantially reduce its effectiveness in communicating the potential hazards of the hazardous material.
-Placards must be at least three inches away from any such marking.
+Placards must be at least three inches (76.0 mm) away from any such marking.